-The Coaching Conference Call is meant to be a safe activity that allows the workers to revisit the ideas and skills they learned during the eLearning and the team-based in-person class.
-You want to give the workers a chance to first talk about their successes and then talk through some of their challenges.
-Brief coaching such as this, must be positive and safe and it must meet the workers' needs.
-Because of this, it is perfectly acceptable to let the conservation "go where the workers take it".
+The Coaching Conference Call is meant to be a safe activity that allows the staff to revisit the ideas and skills they learned during the eLearning and the team-based in-person class.
+You want to give them a chance to first talk about their successes and then talk through some of their challenges.
+Brief coaching such as this, must be positive and safe and it must meet their needs.
+Because of this, it is perfectly acceptable to let the conservation "go where they take it".
 All the questions do not need to be addressed.
-Please consider your call successful if you get the workers talking about their process.
+Please consider your call successful if you get them talking about their process.